akshaykmr/emailtrail/README.md

 - `delay`: The delay (in seconds) is computed by taking the difference of two consecutive hops.
 In above example there was a delay of `1 sec ` from `10.103.79.86` to `mx.google.com`

 ### Caveats

 - Sometimes during delay calculation the timestamp difference may be negative.
 It's not possible for a server to recieve the email before previous one, It means that either one or both of the servers clocks are off.
-We assume a delay of 0 in this case
+We assume a delay of `0` for this hop.

 ## Contributing
 emailtrail uses [pipenv](http://pipenv.org/) for managing virtual env and package versions.